kf8a/xgps/README.md

 XGPS runs as an application and will start along with you application, and connect to an serial port to get GPS data.

+This fork is modified to work with the Emlid Reach RTK unit.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as: